 A WiFi network is built into new buildings.
 How can you design a network for a building before it exists?
 You can open the CAD files for the building in a predictive survey application.
 The CAD files detail the locations and materials of walls and floors and the application knows how these will affect the signal.
 The application can calculate a predictive heat map for the future network.
 You can move access points on the screen and see the effect on coverage or you can let the application position the access points optimally.
 Of course you can use predictive tools for existing buildings, if you have the CAD files available.
 In predictive survey tools Finnish Ekahau is the market leader.

 Challenges in Surveying

 There are some common pitfalls in all survey types.
 The biggest one is change.
 The survey only records the current state.
 If someone places metal file cabinets close to an access point, the coverage may change completely.
 Even whether office doors are open or closed matters.
 Often doors are kept open during surveys, so the results won’t match the daily office use when the doors are closed.
 Humans contain a lot of water, which attenuates WiFi signal strongly.
-Twenty people in a conference room will yield a very different heat map than one person doing the survey.
-The only way to find out about changed external networks and interference sources is to redo the passive and interference surveys.
+Twenty people in a conference room will yield a very different heat map when compared to one person doing the survey.
+The only way to find out about changed external networks and interference sources is to redo the passive and interference surveys periodically.

 There are many sources of errors during measuring surveys.
 The differences in devices was already covered above.
 The human doing the survey will affect the results: if she happens to stand between the device and the access points or on the other side perhaps attenuating an external interference source.
 Furniture and materials can change how the WiFi signal attenuates and propagates.
 Just a decorative shiny film added for design somewhere can make a difference.
 Modeling all this for a predictive survey can be a daunting tas.